 Years of research is conducted on each new medication or device prior to it being introduced in larger phase II or phase III clinical trials.
-For a potential new medication or device to even get to a phase II/III it must have passed rigorous safety tests and met effectiveness checkpoints.
+Conducting a research study is important for a potential new medication or device to even get to a phase II/III it must have passed rigorous safety tests and met effectiveness checkpoints through.

 Without the extraordinary work of PRG and the research program, we may not know the joy of being parents today.
 Their knowledge and caring made the process so much easier.

 We thank everyone at PRG for the extraordinary gift they've given us that has changed our lives forever!

 Clinical trials are the most important step in a new medication being approved by the Food and Drug Administration (FDA).

 A clinical study involves research using human volunteers (also called Patient/Participants).
 The study is intended to answer specific questions about investigational medications that may benefit future patients and current research participants.